giantswarm/cert-manager-app/README.md

 Where `cert-manager` is the name of the release.
 This requires Helm v2.

-4: Upgrade the app.
+4: Upgrade the App.

-The upgrade process for the app depends on whether the app is optional or pre-installed.
+The upgrade process for the App depends on whether the App is optional or pre-installed.
 To determine this, use `gsctl` to inspect the cluster's release.
 Assuming the cluster version is `v11.5.0`, run the following command:

 ```bash